SYS-Labs/rollux/ops-bedrock/P2P.md

 # How to Run a P2P Node
+Please make sure to only run the latest release rather than directly from develop branch.
+You can do that with `git fetch --tags` and `git checkout tags/<tag-name>`.
+Latest release as at today is `rollux-1.0` tag
 ## Step 1: Add P2P Flag to Docker Compose File

 First, you need to add the following flag to your `p2p-docker-compose.yml` as a flag of op-node service(for testnet),